LeeKLTW/LeeKLTW.github.io/_posts/2020-01-25-bert-extention.markdown

 mathjax: false
 ---

-Chris Alberti, Kenton Lee, Michael Collins(2019), A BERT Baseline for the Natural Questions
+Chris Alberti, Kenton Lee, Michael Collins.
+2019.
+A BERT Baseline for the Natural Questions